burrojas26/Senior-Seminar-Burroughs/README.md

 Update to 2/1/24:
 I implemented an algorithm to place students that have multiple interests per time slot in the course with less interest from the other people.

+2/3/24:
+Today I made the percent calculations in my scheduler class actually dynamic, so it finds the best value based on the average number of students choices they get assigned to.
+I also started cleaning up files and adding comments.